 However, do not allow the contractor to file your claim for you.

 Keep your insurance information private until you are ready to hire.

 It is important that homeowners fully understand what they are getting themselves into before moving forward with an insurance claim.

 They are not as hard as contractors will have you believe, but there are some good things to know before you file.

-Now that you have handled the roof inspection and emergency repairs portion correctly, you are now on the right track to properly handling and moving on to the insurance claim phase.
+Now that you have handled the roof inspection and emergency roof repairs correctly, you are now on the right track to properly handling your insurance claim correctly.